-- We continue to push teaching and learning to be consistently outstanding and inspiring, ensuring that pupils make exceptional progress; - We are committed to the progress and wellbeing of pupils and students, monitoring and supporting them to ensure success; - We believe that all staff should have access to high quality professional development and their wellbeing should be prioritised; - We want exceptional leadership at all levels to be encouraged and nurtured; - We aim for all of this to be achieved by Hardenhuish being managed in a sustainable way to ensure success for the future.
+- We continue to push teaching and learning to be consistently outstanding and inspiring, ensuring that pupils make exceptional progress. - We are committed to the progress and wellbeing of pupils and students, monitoring and supporting them to ensure success. - We believe that all staff should have access to high quality professional development and their wellbeing should be prioritised. - We want exceptional leadership at all levels to be encouraged and nurtured. - We aim for all of this to be achieved by Hardenhuish being managed in a sustainable way to ensure success for the future.

 We will continue to monitor our progress towards these aims across the year through lesson observations, learning walks, progress data and pupil and student voice to celebrate success and identify ongoing areas of development, adopting a pre mortem approach where appropriate to eliminate issues before they become barriers to improvement.
-Due to Covid-19 restrictions in-class lesson observations were not possible until term 3 but robust monitoring took place via curriculum and year teams to identify and support any areas of underperformance.